Joinery Design

 Do you design to Building Regulations requirements?

 Yes.
 Staircases are designed to comply with Approved Document K (England and Wales), including pitch angle, rise and going dimensions, minimum headroom, and balustrade height requirements.
-We flag compliance issues at the design stage and work around them, not after the timber has been cut.
+We flag compliance issues at the design stage and work around them, not after the wood has been cut.

 Can you design joinery that matches existing period profiles?